Pavankalyan-cmd/EdutechAi/README.md

 ## Project Overview

-[cite_start]EduStack AI is an intelligent bot designed to create personalized learning roadmaps for students based on their selected programming path (Python Full Stack, Java Full Stack, or Python with AI).
-This project focuses on two key features: generating dynamic learning roadmaps using a Large Language Model (LLM) and integrating relevant learning resources, specifically fetching YouTube videos. [cite_start]The bot will also schedule classes for students.
+EduStack AI is an intelligent application designed to create personalized learning roadmaps for students based on their selected programming path (Python Full Stack, Java Full Stack, or Python with AI).
+This project focuses on two key features: generating dynamic learning roadmaps using a Large Language Model (LLM) and integrating relevant learning resources, specifically fetching YouTube videos.The application will also schedule classes for students.

 ## Implemented Features

 ### 1. Personalized Learning Roadmap Generation
-[cite_start]The bot generates a personalized learning roadmap based on the student's selected programming path.
+The bot generates a personalized learning roadmap based on the student's selected programming path.
 This roadmap includes:
-* [cite_start]Key topics to learn
+* Key topics to learn
-* [cite_start]Recommended resources (tutorials, articles, videos)
+* Recommended resources (tutorials, articles, videos)
-* [cite_start]Milestones and projects
+* [Milestones and projects

 The roadmap generation is powered by the Google Gemini 1.5 Flash Large Language Model.